-Figure 78: Measured DVB-T probability of detection compared to simulated performance.
+Figure 45: Measured DVB-T probability of detection compared to simulated performance.
 Simulation utilizes ideal receiver (NF=0dB)

 For the sensor being simulated/measured, it is apparent that the probability of detecting an ambient signal increases as the ambient signal becomes stronger.
 This implies, of course, that there is a probability of not detecting a signal which is present at a frequency in the measurement range.
-For the sake of simplicity, we propose the corresponding linear models in Figure 75 to approximate Figure 78.
+For the sake of simplicity, we propose the corresponding linear models in Error!
+Reference source not found. to approximate Figure 45.
 The two approximations are parallel with a 6 dB shift.
 The corresponding equations for the probability of (correct) detection (“PROB”) are given as Eqn.
-1S (‘simulated’) and Eqn.
 1M (‘measured’).

-Figure 79: Linear approximation to Figure 78
+Figure 46: Linear approximation to Figure 45